MTstateIntroStats/IntroStatTextbook/docs/01-intro-to-data.md

 The variable `state` can take up to 51 values after accounting for Washington, DC: AL, AK, ..., and WY.
 Because the responses themselves are categories, `state` is called a **categorical** variable, and the possible values are called the variable's **levels** .
 The variable `metro` is also categorical, but it only has two levels (yes or no).
 A categorical variable with only two levels is called a **binary** variable.
+When working with a generic binary variable, we often call the two possible levels "success" and "failure."